-All adults 40 and over must have a physical examination within one year prior to the arrival in camp.
-All campers and staff under 40 must have a physical within the year prior to camp.
+All adults, campers and staff must have a physical within the year prior to camp.
 All must submit completed health and medical record form signed by a physician and parent (for those under age 18).
-Boys and leaders must denied participation at Treasure Valley without the proper medical record.
+Boys and leaders must be denied participation at Treasure Valley without the proper medical record.
 Parent helpers in camp for not more than 24 hours must fill out the front page of the medical form, sign the form last page, and check into camp with the camp health officer.
 Adult volunteers who will be in camp for less than 24 hours must fill out the front page of the medical form and sign it on the last page.
 They must check with the Health Officer on arrival.
+Parts